The Voltera V-One is a robust machine, but should be properly maintained to ensure consistently high quality printing.

 Ensure that the limit switches do not have ink build-up.
 Ink on the switches can lead to improper height calibration, which will cause poor quality printing or, at worst, a broken nozzle!

 If ink has built up on the limit switches use a cotton swab with some isopropyl alcohol to gently wipe off the ink.

-If you must clean the limit switch, we recommend you do so before starting a Print or Solder Paste workflow.
-Otherwise, you will need to re-probe the board.
+Always inspect and clean the limit switches before starting a Print or Solder Paste workflow.

 Wet inks can generally be wiped off using a paper towel or tissue.
 If ink gets on your skin, wash thoroughly with soap and warm water.
-For safety information, refer to the Voltera Material Safety Data Sheets.
+For safety information, refer to the SDS.

 Dried ink that has not been baked can be cleaned by applying a small amount of isopropyl alcohol and rubbing with a paper towel.

 Inks that have been baked are much more difficult to remove.
 Apply acetone to the baked ink, and rub vigorously using a burnishing pad.
 Repeat until the baked ink has been removed.